Water damage from broken pipe in Leland

 SERVPRO of Brunswick and S. Columbus Cos. is ready to take on the job when you experience fire damage to your cherished retirement or vacation home in our vibrant community.
 Call our dispatchers 24/7 at (910) 762-8180 to get the restoration process moving so your hideaway will be ready for rest and relaxation.

-Questions to Remediate Mold Damage in Elizabethtown
+Mold Damage in Leland

-Mold in Elizabethtown
+Mold in Leland

 SERVPRO's Inspection and Investigation Aids in Mold Remediation

 Mold is a problem that sneaks up on people and begins to destroy homes before many people are aware of it.
 Many times, they never see a colony until it has grown into the walls and cost hundreds if not thousands of dollars to remedy.